-After decades of presenting disheartening data regarding childhood obesity rates, the CDC finally has some good news.
-A study conducted by Dr. Liping Pan, MD, MPH of the Division of Nutrition, Physical Activity, and Obesity at the CDC revealed that though obesity rates among low-income families were on the upswing between 2000 and 2010, they’ve dropped for preschoolers since then.
+After decades of presenting disheartening data regarding childhood obesity rates, the Centers for Disease Control and Prevention (CDC) finally has some good news.
+A CDC study conducted by Dr. Liping Pan, MD, MPH of the Division of Nutrition, Physical Activity, and Obesity revealed that though obesity rates among low-income families were on the upswing between 2000 and 2010, they’ve dropped for preschoolers since then.

-Dr. Pan and her team of researchers pulled data from the WIC Participant and Program Characteristics Report.
-The goal of the study was to determine the prevalence rates of obesity among children from low-income families, identify priority action areas, and monitor progress over time.
+Pan and her team of researchers pulled data from the Women, Infants, and Children (WIC) federal assistance program’s Participant and Program Characteristics Report.
+The goal of the study was to determine the prevalence rates of obesity among children from low-income families, identify priority action areas and monitor progress over time.

 Improvements in Program Food Offerings